beacoder/snippets/Rails/README.md

 depot
 =========

-project for learning <Agile Web Developement with Rails>
+project for learning 'Agile Web Developement with Rails'